colinoflynn/MeatBagPnP/README.md

 The tool uses a PCB image.
 This PCB image should be a .png file which exactly matches the PCB width/height.
 The tool is told the actual PCB dimensions (i.e., in mm) and automatically scales stuff assuming you have provided a correct image.

 The image of the bottom side should be mirrored (i.e., so it looks like when you are holding the PCB).
 The easiest thing here if you have a tool with 3D rendering is to screen-shot the 3D view, and just crop it in paint or whatever.
+You could also just take a photo of your actual PCB.

+## Future Plans

+One day this thing might exist as a phone app, allowing you to do everything (take photo of PCB, scan barcodes, etc).
+This will have to wait until I know how to write phone apps.
+Be assured when it does become released, the screen will be so obscured with advertising it will be almost unusable.